xzhoulab/iDEA/docs/index.md

 ```
 The gene specific annotation file is required `data.frame` data format with row names, while the header is allowed but not required.

+---
+### 3. Raw counts and traits,
+Alternatively, raw count matrix is also allow in iDEA to obtain the summary statistics from the existing differential expression analysis methods, such as zingeR.
+---

 ## Getting started
 -------------
 ```r